FIRST MONDAY, FIRST PERSON,

-Join us on the first Monday of every month ONLINE until the COVID19 pandemic restrictions are lifted.
+Join us on the first Monday of every month–online.

-Our memories are too important to let a global pandemic get in the way of preserving and sharing them.
-Until the libraries open again, we will meet online.
-Prep your own light refreshments and stories and settle in at your computer, iPad or smartphone.
 Share and critique writing in the first person with like-minded people.
 Sign up on arrival to read on a first-come, first-served basis, and receive group feedback.
 Listeners welcome as well as readers.
+You can join us in-person (masked) or online.

 No advance registration required.